privateprep/coding-space-website/src/pages/blog/2024-01-06-kid-inventors-who-are-changing-the-world.md

 tags:
   - KidInventorsDay
 ---
-To honor Kid Inventors Day on January 17th, we've compiled a list of remarkable young inventors who have demonstrated the the impact of having a great idea and the determination to see it through.
+To honor Kid Inventors Day on January 17th, we've compiled a list of remarkable young inventors who have demonstrated the impact of having a great idea and the determination to see it through.